 Viktor E. Frankl described his book, Man’s Search for Meaning, of how mankind is stuck in neurotic, self-centered behavior.
 Yet, we’re also looking for a deeper meaning of why we are here.
 People think they are looking for meaning in what they do, except much of it is without substance.
 So, you want to have a meaningful relationship, right?
 That is another example of something that is surface oriented.
 There is no real meaning to wanting something meaningful in this case.

 Regarding your workouts, the finding meaning is a key to help you to truly move forward in real fitness.
 Most people seem to start a fitness program because it’s something they have to do.
 While this may work in the very short term, it’s not sustainable in the long term.
-Even a “reason why” has
+Even a “reason why” has no deep meaning.

 Finding that deeper meaning is important to help drive you to lifelong fitness.
 Once discovered, then you can use that as a real reason why.
 Instead of some external goal, you’ll be training based on something intrinsic.
 Sure, getting a 6-pack may be cool and look good, but that’s not internally driven.
 There’s no real meaning.
 In fact, I remember one guy years go at a gym I trained at who went around showing off his abs.
 He was so into them and when someone didn’t have an “OOOO” or “AH” moment over them, it would drive him crazy!
 At times he would get mad and other times he’d cry.
 That was sure one neurotic person.